maboiteaspam/js-csv-parse-test/README.md

 So yes, streams are not a fast structure.

-se also below some more testing i made.
+see also below some more testing i made.

 ## Read more